 The best way to plan a route with multiple stops for free is by using apps like Google Maps, Mapquest, and Waze.

-To plan the fastest route with unlimited stops, you must use a paid route planner like Upper Route Planner.
-Upper Route Planner web-based app allows you to create optimized routes with up to 500 stops.
+To plan a route with hundreds of stops, you must use a paid route planner app like Upper Route Planner.
+Upper Route Planner is a web-based app that allows you to create optimized routes with more than 500 stops.

-Route planner apps better than Google for to create route with multiple destinations are as follows:
+Route planning apps better than Google Maps to create routes with multiple locations are:

 - Upper Route Planner